 When a family member begins their deployment, the at-home family members go through a period of disorganization.
 They may be sad and anxious about how the family will function.
 The at-home caregiver may feel overwhelmed by responsibility.
 It takes time to settle into new routines.
 Eventually the family recovers and develops routines that work for them; they have a new "normal."

 In child development programs, you may see children behaving more aggressively.
 You may also see children become clingy, shy, quiet, or fearful.
-Fears are common for all young children, and deployment may increase their fears.
+Fears are common for all preschool children, and deployment may increase their fears.
 They may be drawn to adults for comfort.
-Older children and youth may sometimes withdraw from adults.
-It is important to keep lines of communication open, and assure children and youth that you are there to listen and help them at this complex time.

 As the day for the return draws closer, the family prepares for more changes.
 They may be excited about the family member's return.
 They may feel a little nervous about whether their relationship with the deployed family member has changed.
 When the deployed family member returns, the family goes through another transition.
 The non-deployed caregiver might have mixed emotions about their changing role; this person has "done it alone" for quite some time and must renegotiate roles and expectations.
 Children may also have a hard time bringing the deployed family member back into their daily routines.
 The deployed person may have doubts about where they fit into the family.
 Again, over time, the family stabilizes.

 Immediately before and after the parent returns, the child may be excited and energetic.
 The child may also feel a little nervous and shy about the parent returning.
-Depending on their age and experiences with previous deployments, children may be scared that they won’t recognize their parent.
+Children may be scared that they won't recognize their parent.
 They may also be afraid that the parent will leave again.
 They may be confused by the changes happening in their home as family members visit and their parents negotiate new roles.

 Protective Factors: Fostering Resilience in Young Children and Families